rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 user after they've logged in.

-Our code above says "If the user requests a page, and they are not authenticated–then direct them to the login page, and after they've logged in send them back to the page they originally requested.
+Our code above says "If the user requests a page, and they are not authenticated-then direct them to the login page, and after they've logged in send them back to the page they originally requested.
 If the user simply visited the `/login/` page directly, then by default send them to `/portal/` once they've logged in."